 I’m playing around with some other ideas that might allow us to share highlights more frequently, so I hope you’ll stick around and see what we come up with.

 - Color Your Own Civil War: This means the Marvel version, not the America-vs.-itself version.
-We love coloring nights and this was a new find of Sarah’s.
+We love coloring nights and this was a new find of Ashar’s.

-- DK Smithsonian Wildlife of the World: Sarah got this for Christmas and loves reading her favorite parts of it.
+- DK Smithsonian Wildlife of the World: Ashar got this for Christmas and loves reading her favorite parts of it.

 - Deadpool: The Musical

-- Q-Space: Sarah’s been working on this Star Trek novel for quite a while.
+- Q-Space: Ashar’s been working on this Star Trek novel for quite a while.